Rooms of the Abencerrajes’ Palace

-The image shows the foundations of the rooms of the Abencerrajes Palace in the archaeological site of the Abencerrajes Palace, which is located in the upper area of the Alhambra in Granada, Spain.
+The image shows the ruins of the rooms of the Abencerrajes’ Palace in the archaeological site of the Abencerrajes’ Palace, located on the upper area of the Alhambra in Granada, Spain.

-Napoleon, who occupied the Alhambra from 1808 to 1812, was responsible for the destruction of buildings in this site.
-Upon his defeat, he ordered his retreating troops blew up the palace, including the Abencerrajes Tower.
+Napoleon occupied the Alhambra from 1808 to 1812 and was responsible for destroying the buildings on this site.
+Upon his defeat, he ordered his retreating troops to blow up the palace, including the Abencerrajes’ Tower.

 The site was left abandoned after the destruction.
 However, this changed in the 1930s when the restoration of the Alhambra started.
-After the discovery of artifacts of the Nasrid era around this area, the archaeologists took a keen interest in this site and started excavating different parts of the palace.
+After the discovery of the Nasrid-era artifacts in this area, archaeologists took a keen interest in this site and started excavating different parts of the palace.
 The significant excavations took place in 1957, 1990, and 1991.
-The foundations you see now are the results of that excavations and some restoration.
+The ruins you see are the results of these excavations and some restoration.

 Before the destruction, the palace was known as the Palacio de la Contaduría (Accounting Palace) because the Christian kings who took over the Alhambra gave this area to the senior accountant of the Royal Council in 1501.

 – Abencerrajes’ Palace – Archaeological Site

 – Torre de los Abencerrajes – Abencerrajes’ Tower

 – Patio de la Sultana – Sultana’s Court in the Generalife